19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Basic Alchemy.md

 When the potion is drunk, the *Brewer* makes [The Spellcasting Roll](../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll) for the spell and speaks the incantation to activate the magic.
 This takes them an [Action](../../Game%20Procedures/Core%20Procedures/Action.md).
 On a success, the spell takes effect for the creature that drunk the potion.

-When a potion whose spell was an [AOE](../Spells/Areas%20of%20Effect/{AOE}%20Area%20of%20Effect.md) is unsealed or broken, the *Brewer* makes [The Spellcasting Roll](../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll) for the spell and speaks the incantation to activate the magic.
+When a potion is unsealed or broken, the *Brewer* may make [The Spellcasting Roll](../Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll) for the spell and speaks the incantation to activate the magic.
 This takes them an [Action](../../Game%20Procedures/Core%20Procedures/Action.md).
-On a success, the potion "explodes" in its normal AOE.
+The spell is treated as a normal except you can only choose potion vial as the target for the spell.

 In order to use a potion in [Combat](../../Game%20Procedures/Combat/Combat.md), the *Brewer* must [Ready](../../Game%20Procedures/Combat/Reaction.md#Ready) their [Action](../../Game%20Procedures/Core%20Procedures/Action.md) to be prepared for when the potion is used, unless it is used on their [Turn](../../Game%20Procedures/Core%20Procedures/Turn.md).